-- In Northern Europe in the late 1500s there was an interest in creating a cabinet or room of curiosities illustrating natural history, geology, ethnography, archaeology, religious and other relics and works of art.
-These rooms were also known as Wunderkammer or Kunstkammer. - The most famous Kunstkammer was that of the Holy Roman Emperor, Rudolf II (1576-1612).
-It contained sculptures and paintings, 'curious items from home and abroad' and 'antlers, horns, feathers and other things belonging to strange and curious animals'. - The 'Wunderkammer' ('Cabinet of Curiosities', literally 'room of wonders') slowly went out of fashion and collecting paintings became the pursuit of the sophisticated monarch and aristocrat.

-- A select number of Italian families, the Farnese, the Medici, the Gonzaga and the Borghese created galleries of art in the late 1400s for reasons of splendour and magnificence. - In Northern Europe, by 1600 the pre-eminence of classical statues was assured but it was not until after 1600 that the esteem of paintings started to grow.
+- The Wunderkammer ('Cabinet of Curiosities') as the progenitor of the art collection and then the painting collection.
+A cabinet was originally a room and a Wunderkammer or was a room containing the world in miniature and it therefore represented the owner's control of the world in miniature. - The most famous was that of the Holy Roman Emperor Kunstkammer of Rudolf II (1576-1612) - A kunstkammer which contained sculptures and paintings, 'curious items from home and abroad' and 'antlers, horns, feathers and other things belonging to strange and curious animals'. - In seventeenth-century parlance, both French and English, a cabinet came to signify a collection of works of art, which might still also include an assembly objects of virtù or curiosities, such as a virtuoso would find intellectually stimulating. - Art was created for religious purposes and wealthy individuals would have religious art.
+Tapestries and gold plate were also collected to demonstrate wealth and power.
+Collecting art for aesthetic and secular purposes started in Italy in the 1400s. - A select number of Italian families, the Farnese, the Medici, the Gonzaga and the Borghese created galleries of art for reasons of splendour and magnificence.
+By 1600 the pre-eminence of classical statues was assured but it was not until after 1600 that the esteem of paintings started to grow.
 However, even during the 1600s paintings were not valued as highly as tapestries and plate and jewels.
-In France, Cardinal Mazarin's paintings were valued at 224,873 livre but his jewels and goldsmith work at 417,945 livres and eighteen large diamonds alone at 1,931,000 livres.
-By 1600 there were large art collections held by the various Italian families, the Spanish royal family, the French royal family, and by the Hapsburgs.
-The Dutch and Flemish did not collect art until later in the 1600s.
-The English were also late and Arundel was the first major collector and Charles I was the first English monarch to collect art seriously as a connoisseur.
+Cardinal Mazarin paintings were valued at 224,873 livre but his jewels and goldsmith work at 417,945 livres and eighteen large diamonds alone at 1,931,000 livres. - By 1600 there were large art collections held by the various Italian families, the Spanish royal family, the French royal family, and by the Hapsburgs.

+- The Dutch and Flemish did not collect art until later in the 1600s. - The English were also late and Arundel was the first major collector and Charles I was the first English monarch to collect art seriously as a connoisseur.